NakatsuboYusuke/dev-FirRailsVue/README.md

 # README
-This Repository is for study Vue.js + Ruby on Rails<br>
+This Repository is for First Study Vue.js + Ruby on Rails<br>
 <br>
 Referenced by<br>
 https://bit.ly/2R71Dg4